 The Teaching & Learning Center (TLC) is the central point for access for training and professional development at Northshore Technical Community College for faculty and staff.
 The Center falls under the Academic Affairs Division and is co-managed by the Planning and Academic Initiatives Office and Library Services.

-Coffee Break is a college-wide series designed to deliver training in short 30-minute blocks.
+Coffee Break is a college-wide series designed to deliver relevent training and conversation in short 30-minute blocks.
 Sessions will be held virtually on the Teams platform.
-Each workshop will include a short presentation and time for Q&A. Check-out the schedule below (more sessions to come!).
-Grab a cup of coffee in your favorite mug and join your colleagues on the Teams platform.
+Each workshop will include a short presentation and time for Q&A. Grab a cup of coffee in your favorite mug and join your colleagues on the Teams platform.
 Click here to visit the Coffee Break webpage.

 We’re sorry, no events were found for this calendar.